-Considering these unmet needs, the current White Paper has been developed to raise awareness of, and provide a snapshot into, the challenges that patients face along the care pathway, focusing on awareness and pre-diagnosis, diagnosis and referral, treatment management and follow-up and access to treatment.
+Considering these unmet needs, the current White Paper has been developed to raise awareness of, and provide a snapshot into, the challenges that patients Rewriting the vitiligo patient experience: A VIPOC whitepaper face along the care pathway, focusing on awareness and pre-diagnosis, diagnosis and referral, treatment management and follow-up and access to treatment.
 Given that acceptance is not a solution that works for everyone living with vitiligo, and adequate treatments in line with people's needs are key, the current White Paper also proposes EU-wide and national policy solutions that can enhance patient care and outcomes.